 The Great Spaghetti Harvest

-One of the most famous April Fools’ Day pranks of all time is the BBC Famous “spaghetti harvest” segment.
+One of the most famous April Fools’ Day pranks of all time is the BBC’s famous “spaghetti harvest” segment.
 On April 1, 1957, a news broadcaster told his British audience that Ticino, a Swiss region near the Italian border, had had “an exceptionally heavy spaghetti crop” that year.
 The camera cut to footage of people picking spaghetti off of trees and bushes, then sitting down At a table to eat some of their “real, home-grown spaghetti.”